IBM/presto-101-lab/docs/README.md

 # Introduction

-## Presto Workshop - Building an Open Data Lakehouse with Presto
+## Presto Workshop - Getting Started with Presto

 Welcome to our workshop!
 In this workshop, you’ll learn the basics of Presto, the open-source SQL query engine.
 You’ll get Presto running locally on your machine, connect data sources, and run some queries.